 Read Also: Get an instant Mobile loan

 The problem of mobile loans is that they are not regulated and the interest rates are often too high than bank loans.
 As a result, bigger loans attract huge interest making it hard to pay the loan in full in the agreed repayment period.
-Since most mobile loans should be paid in one month’s time, most people find themselves listed on CRB for late payment.
+Since most mobile loans should be paid in one month, most people find themselves listed on CRB for late payment.
 Being blacklisted on CRB can hinder you from getting loans from other institutions.

 5. Mortgage loan

 A mortgage plan is a perfect idea if used honestly and faithfully.
-It can also be a pain if you try to be clever with the loan.
+It can also be a pain if you try to be smart with the loan.
 Mortgage loans are tailored for people with different credit scores to allow them to purchase an affordable real estate or house.
-However, mortgages are not cheap and their interest rates are often higher.
+However, mortgages are not cheap, and their interest rates are often higher.
 Borrowers have to live most of their life paying off the loan.